ArnavMhatre/vtcalapp/README.md

 - OCR requires Tesseract to be installed on the host system and available on the PATH.

 ## License and attribution
+The project is released under the MIT License — see the `LICENSE` file in this repository for details.
-The `pyvt` code was originally published by Virginia Tech.
-Maintain attribution and any applicable license files inside `vendor/pyvt`.
+Third‑party code: the `pyvt` code included as a submodule at `vendor/pyvt` is maintained under its original license; retain attribution and any license files inside `vendor/pyvt`.